wp-plugins/nextgen-facebook/readme.txt

 20. Screenshot 20 : An Example Twitter 'Product' Card from a WooCommerce Product Page

 == Changelog ==

+= Version 6.18dev1 =

+* Added the `NGFB_SOCIAL_SHARING_DISABLE` constant, which if defined as true, prevents the loading of social sharing button features.

 = Version 6.17.0 =